18 Step Checklist with Downloadable PDF

 - Check your experience level.
 It’s rare that a small business owner will entrust their business to a small business consultant who has never owned a business before, or to a consultant who doesn’t have a high level of expertise in a specific topic area.
 An expert is defined as having 10,000 hours of experience with the topic they claim as their expertise.
 If you use a traditional 40-hour workweek as your ruler, that means you need at least 5 years of full-time experience with your small business topic in order to call yourself an expert.

 - Determine your Big Why.
-Before you get down to the nitty-gritty of designing your business and getting clients, figure out why you want to be a small business consultant, and why you want to help these owners.
+Before you get down to the nitty-gritty of designing your consulting business and getting clients, figure out why you want to be a small business consultant, and why you want to help these owners.
 Why this specific target audience?
 What is your motivation?
 Knowing this will keep you going when you hit the inevitable speed bumps along the way to building your business and serving your clients.

 - Determine what “success” looks like for you personally.
 Keep your eye on the target.
 The definition of success differs from person to person.
 Take some time to visualize all the ways that a successful consulting practice will manifest in your personal and professional life.
+What exactly will it look like when you have achieved success in your consulting business?

 - Learn coaching skills.
 You will be working with human beings who have their own set of strengths and weaknesses.
 Learn deep listening skills and how to ask meaningful questions to get clarity and provide focus.
 Learn how to hold clients accountable for implementing their action plans, and how to deal with difficult client situations.
 You’ll find that you work as much with the business owner’s mindset as you do with the practical logistics of running a business.